-NatureServe is excited to announce the launch of its first podcast series, Conservation Conversations with Sean O’Brien.
-Hosted by NatureServe’s President & CEO, Dr. Sean T. O’Brien, each episode will feature an exclusive interview with a leading expert in the conservation field.
+NatureServe has launched its premier podcast series, Conservation Conversations with Sean O’Brien.
+Hosted by NatureServe’s President & CEO, Dr. Sean T. O’Brien, each episode features an exclusive interview with a leading expert in the conservation field.

-Geared towards both conservation professionals and casual listeners alike, this educational and entertaining podcast will discuss how emerging technologies can benefit conservation, regional and global trends in biodiversity, and the future for life on Earth.
+Geared towards both conservation professionals and casual listeners alike, this educational and entertaining podcast discusses how emerging technologies can benefit conservation, regional and global trends in biodiversity, and the future for life on Earth.

-Conservation Conversations with Sean O’Brien will be released on a monthly basis and can be found wherever you listen to your podcasts.
+Conservation Conversations with Sean O’Brien is released on a monthly basis and can be found wherever you listen to your podcasts.

 In this episode of Conservation Conversations, Sean chats with U.S. Congressman Don Beyer, Representative of Virginia's 8th district.
 Listen in on this candid conversation about policies past and present regarding wildlife corridors, climate change, and the 30x30 initiative.
 Beyer also shares stories from the Appalachian Trail.